-The movement Business for Good - 2 Eyecatchers amongst purpose driven organisations After a search of over eight months, Teyler Padberg, Herman Insinger and Tjebbe van Meeteren found the breakthrough.
-The 'Farm Brothers' discover a way to bake cookies on a large scale without using palm oil.
-For Farm Brothers an important discovery.
-They want to offer the best of nature, whilst maintaining nature.
-Nature, however, is replaced rapidly by palm oil plantations.
-Shortly after the discovery, marketing manager Marieke de Goeij asks herself out loud what should be the best moment to share the recipe with the world: before or after their own cookies are a success?
-The only consideration for Farm Brothers is the question which approach leads the quickest to a lower palm oil usage.
-A more successful cookie proves that the new process is working and will support to spread the recipe.
-On the other hand, it also delivers a delay the company may not be able to afford.
-It signals the mentality in purpose-driven organisations: impact counts, not making profit.
-The inspiration to work on a better future gets the best out of employees and makes them over twice as productive, research demonstrates.
-Purpose-driven organisations therefore grow fast.
+The movement Business for Good - 2 Striking examples in purpose-driven organisations After a search of more than eight months, Teyler Padberg, Herman Insinger and Tjebbe van Meeteren found the breakthrough.
+The 'Farm Brothers' discovered a way to bake vegan cookies on a large scale by using coconut oil instead of palm oil, which proves to be technically rather complicated.
+For Farm Brothers this was an important discovery in their cookie journey.
+Driven by the motto 'eat cookies and change the earth' they produce delicious organic cookies with the objective to change the agricultural system in a positive way.
+The current method of agriculture, with its large-scale use of pesticides, chemical fertilisers and monocrops, has worldwide caused the loss of half the fertile soil.
+Many people are extremely concerned about this, and so is the UN.
+That is why Farm Brothers have decided to take action, and their vegan cookies are to be the means for this purpose-driven start-up to achieve this.
+Shortly after the discovery, marketing manager Marieke de Goeijasks considered when would be the best moment to share the recipe with the world: before or after their own cookies had proved to be a success?
+The major consideration for Farm Brothers was to choose for the approach that would lead quickest to a lower use of palm oil.
+That the cookie has turned out to be a success proves that the new process is working and will help to spread the recipe.
+On the other hand, this innovative process also causes a delay the company may not be able to afford.
+This signifies the mentality in purpose-driven organisations, which is that impact counts, not making profit.
+Research shows that the inspiration to work on a better future gets the best out of employees and increases their productivity more than twice as much.
+As a result, purpose-driven organisations grow fast.
 For this reason, we analysed the data of the Inspiring 40 and focused on the social impact and sustainability of the organisations.
-Too Good To Go, Fairtrade Original and Seepje, are in the eyes of the Dutch the eyecatcher of the purpose driven organisations.
-Shell scores the lowest in the perception of the Dutch and therefore it stands at the bottom of the list.
+Too Good To Go, Fairtrade Original and Seepje are in the eyes of the Dutch the striking examples of the purpose-driven organisations.
+Shell scores the lowest in the perception of the Dutch people and is therefore put at the bottom of the list.

 Jasper Gabriëlse - co-founder Seepje

-From cuddly to mass production
+From sweet little one to mass production

 Seepje.
-It already sounds cute.
+It sounds so cute.
 Like a three-year old learning how to pronounce the word 'soap'.
-The company is also cute.
-In all facets.
-In their brand-new office at the Mauritskade in The Hague, we talk with Jasper Gabriëlse, one of the founders.
-The office breathes cheerfulness.
-At least, with the twelve Seepje colleagues, they have a lot of fun.
-Behind this however, there is a very serious thought and ambition to realise a change.
+The company is also cute, in all its facets.
+In their brandnew office on the Mauritskade in The Hague, we talk with Jasper Gabriëlse, one of the founders.
+The office radiates cheerfulness.
+The twelve Seepje colleagues show they have a lot of fun.
+Behind this fun, however, lies very serious thought and ambition to realise a change.

 Why are they able to do it?